larryhenryjr/Openstreetmap-Data-Wrangling-Project/project_report.md

 everyone sees that only a handful of power users are creating more than a majority of a given map.
 Maybe offering incentives,rewards, badges, or competing for a position in a leaderboard will help.

 Another suggestion that I think it would be great is if each tag in the OSM file contained an associated confidence score.
 The motivation behind this is to assure that other correctors or analyst can ignore particular data and focus on auditing or cleaning up other data with data issues and low confidence scores.
+Another benefit is more users can view OSM data as a highly reliable source.
+However, with this approach, implementing a confidence score become a major and ongoing project.
+In addition, a cost/benefit analysis would need to be conducted to weigh the benefits and negative impacts to implementing this model.

 <br>